NicolasLucianoB/CheckinFP/README.md

-# CheckinFP Backend - API for Volunteer Check-in
+# ✅ CheckinFP Backend – Volunteer Check-in API

 **CheckinFP Backend** is a RESTful API built with **Go** using the **Gin Gonic** framework.
-It handles generating a unique QR code per service, validating volunteer check-ins, and managing attendance data.
+It powers the volunteer check-in system for the Media Ministry at Família Plena Church.
+The API generates unique QR codes per service, validates volunteer check-ins, and manages attendance data securely.

 ## 🚀 Features

 - User authentication with JWT tokens
+- Password reset via email using secure token links (powered by Resend and React Email)
 - Generate a unique QR code per day (manual trigger by admin)
 - Store the QR code in Cloudinary and cache its URL in Redis
 - Register check-ins via secure QR scan flow